OrrBin/thoughts/README.md

     ```
 6. More on running the microservices in `Microservices` section

+## General notes
+1. If running with default values, it is expected that the user that runs the services would have
+permissions to create, read and write `/var/data/thoughts`

+2. When running `docker-compose`, currently the gui is accessing the api through the host machine via ip `172.19.0.1`.
+   This is because for some reason accessing through the `api` name doesn't work, only for this service.

+## Starting the whole shabang
+To start all the microservices at once, one easy command is provided:

+    $ ./run_pipeline.sh

+This command depends on docker-compose so make sure it is installed.
+The file `docker-compose.yml` defines the composition, and it uses `thoughts.env`
+to define global environment variables

+##### NOTE
+For some reason the gui fails to communicate with the api using `api` host name,
+So i use a hack, and go through the host machine, see in `thoughts.env` the `API_URL` comment for more information

 ## Microservices
 ###server
 Listens to snapshots update requests, sent by the client.